 Ancient Egyptians are the inventors of another feature of civilization still existing today - the complete dictator!
 Social and industrial conditions were determined, through priests and scribes, by the inflexible rule of omnipotent rulers.
 All of Egypt was subjugated under one ruler, the Pharaoh, who was God, king and high priest all rolled into one.
 The Pharaoh, screening much of his work and status in a kind of confusing mystery, centralized socio-economic power and control efficiently and ruthlessly, owns all the land.
 It is as if the triangular shape of pyramids themselves, show the hierarchy and control of one over many.

-Royal household, priesthood and civil service administered the state under nepotism - the children of the pharaohs and bureaucrats were exempt from manual work and succeeded to their parent's position automatically.
+The royal household, priesthood and civil service administered the state under a system of nepotism - the children of the pharaohs and bureaucrats were exempt from manual work and succeeded to their parent's position automatically.
 The civil service improved mathematics and writing (on clay and papyrus).
 These skills they kept to themselves and so maintained control.
 In this way planning and ideas became separate from doing and making.
 (Hellman: 1994)

-Using the food surplus generated by a favourable climate and huge forced labour, the Pharaohs financed huge pyramids that eventually would contain their embalmed bodies and worldly riches for the after-life.
-Those who built them in summer during flood time were from a very large staff of trained craftsmen and an army of peasant, slave and prisoners of war labourers.
+Using the food surplus generated by a favourable climate and a large labourforce of enforced labour, the Pharaohs financed huge pyramids that eventually would contain their embalmed bodies and worldly riches for the after-life.
+These were built in summer during flood time by a very large staff of trained craftsmen and an army of peasant, slave and prisoners of war labourers.
 This religious obsession of the upper classes with the preservation of the body after death, led to the pyramid tomb standing as a symbol of the terrible majesty of the Pharaoh’s power.